Mayor of Grey: History

-List of mayors and chairmen
+Lists of mayors and chairmen

 Mayors of Greymouth Borough

 The first elections were held in Greymouth Borough on 26 August 1868, when nine councillors were elected.
 Even before the councillors met for the first time, it was discovered that the legislation required for three of them to retire by rotation on 10 September.
 All three councillors stood for re-election, but one of them was replaced by Edward Masters.
-At the first meeting of the council in the following week, Masters was elected the first Mayor of Greymouth by his fellow councillors.
+At the first meeting of the council in the following week, Masters was elected the first mayor of Greymouth by his fellow councillors.

 Barry Dallas was mayor of Greymouth from 1966 to 1968, and from 1980 until the borough's abolition in 1989.
 He then became the inaugural mayor of the new Grey District.